 If you wish to hold office hours via Zoom, there's an easier option than scheduling individual or recurring meetings.
 You can use your Personal Meeting Room, which is included in your Emerson Zoom account.
 This is a permanent meeting with you that anyone can join via its link.
 You can share this link with anyone you'd like, including all your students.
 Since there's only one link, you don't have to worry about inviting students each week or keeping track of multiple meeting links!

-- Next, configure your room's settings for the best office hours experience.
-Click Meetings in the lefthand menu.
+Next, configure your room's settings for the best office hours experience.
+Click Meetings in the left-hand menu.
 Then click the Personal Meeting Room tab.
-Once there, click the Edit this Meeting button at bottom right:
+Once there, click Edit this Meeting at the bottom right.